RACHEL MARTIN, HOST:

 MARTIN: Michael Lemonick with Climate Central, an independent group of journalists and scientists.
 He's the co-author of "Global Weirdness."
 His most recent book is called "Mirror Earth," about the search for a planet that could support life.
 Michael, thanks so much for talking with us.

 LEMONICK: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.